-You’re on the lookout for a new job but how serious, important and imminent is your quest to land a new position?
+So, you’re on the lookout for a new job.
+But how serious, important and imminent is your quest to land a new position?
 The urgency around your job search is essentially what defines you as either an active or passive candidate.

 As the name suggests, active job seekers purposefully set out looking for a new job.
 They might not necessarily be out of work but may have decided they are going to leave your current job and are looking for new roles with a definitive game plan.